samulsky/Welsh-Learning-App-Academic-Group-Project-/README.md

 • Brandon Barclay-Knight (brb19) <br />

 The application provides the following features:
-• Facility to load an Welsh-English dictionary and look up words in either language
+• Facility to load an Welsh-English dictionary and look up words in either language <br />
-• Ability to add extra words to the dictionary
+• Ability to add extra words to the dictionary <br />
-• A way of marking words as ones that the learner wishes to practise and learn
+• A way of marking words as ones that the learner wishes to practise and learn <br />
-• A way of deleting a word from the practice list once the learner feels they have learned the word
+• A way of deleting a word from the practice list once the learner feels they have learned the word <br />
-• The ability to review the words that the learner is practising
+• The ability to review the words that the learner is practising <br />
-• Different ways for the user to test themselves on the words they are learning
+• Different ways for the user to test themselves on the words they are learning <br />